attachmentsme/developer-blog/quantified-site.md

 Nagios monitors key components of our infrastructure, and sends alerts if they're behaving abnornamly; ensuring that my phone rings at 3:00AM in the morning, if there's a major ops-problem.

-Nagios ships with plugins for monitoring various services: _check\_http_, _check\_disk_, _check\_ssh_, etc. Where it really shines, is in it being so easy to extend with your own plugins.
+Nagios ships with plugins for monitoring various services: _check\_http_, _check\_disk_, _check\_ssh_, etc. Where it really shines, is that it's so easy to extend with your own plugins.
 At Attachments.me, we've written plugins for:

 * monitoring MongoDB's replication status.
 * monitoring the number of concurrent connections to PostgreSQL.